procf/colloids-setup/System-Setup/02-macOS-Setup.md

 ```
 This is where you will want to install most packages and create most files and folders/directories/repositories.

-In older versions of MacOS the default Terminal window uses the bash shell (the same as Linux and most HPC clusters); however, more recent versions of MacOS use the zsh shell (seemingly due to licensing).
+In older versions of MacOS the default Terminal window used the bash shell (the same as Linux and most HPC clusters); however, more recent versions of MacOS use the zsh shell (seemingly due to licensing).
 Both bash and zsh exist on MacOS, but Apple strongly recommends switching to zsh.
 Many online resources for command line programming on MacOS still reference bash, so keep in mind which shell you are using when troubleshooting.

 Using zsh is very similar to using bash.
 The main difference you will notice at first is the symbol at the end of the prompt